-How Mandy Moore Is Defying The Signs Of Aging At 32 Years Old
+How Mandy Moore Is Defying The Signs Of Aging At 32

 But this latest sighting comes after the “Candy” singer revealed her trick to having flawless and smooth skin.
 Moore still looks like the teen pop queen that she was in 1999.
 She took to her Instagram Story to share the one product that keeps her looking young and radiant.
 Moore captioned a photo of herself wearing Biologique Recherché Masque VIP O2, which retails for $140, according to Health.com.

-She previously spoke out about the mask in an exclusive interview with Into The Gloss.
+She previously spoke out about the mask in an exclusive interview with Into the Gloss.
 She admits that it doesn’t smell great, but she tries to get used to the fragrance.

 Oh boy.
 Just wait.
 Oooof (ps- talking about next week's ep btw) #thisisus